cyl-art/personal-projects/README.md

    Consists of Pagerank and Heredity parts.
 Uses implementations of Marlov Chains and focuses on probability operations.
    Branch: project-2.
 4. Project 3
    Consists of a Crossword part.
 Focuses on optimization.
+Uses Backtracking Search algorithm,       implemets functions for node and arc consistency enforcing.
    Branch: project-3.